-Breaking the law means a driver may face certain consequences if they are involved in a traffic accident, but those consequences do little to help the victims of the collision they caused.
+Breaking the law means a driver may face certain consequences if they are involved in a traffic accident.
+Those consequences do little to help the victims of the collision, though.
 Instead, accident victims will need to file a claim based on their uninsured motorist insurance coverage in many cases.

 Auto Insurance Coverage Requirements in Georgia

-Under the Official Code of Georgia Annotated (O.C.G.A.) § 33-7-11, drivers in Georgia must carry at least a minimum amount of auto liability insurance coverage, but uninsured motorist coverage (UM) is an optional policy.
+Under O.C.G.A. § 33-7-11, drivers in Georgia must carry at least a minimum amount of auto liability insurance coverage.
+However, uninsured motorist coverage (UM) is an optional policy.